Mambourin

 Mambourin is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mambourin's population, as per the Australian Bureau of Statistics Census 2016, is highly diverse linguistically with 54.1% speaking a language other than English at home.
-Additionally, 52.2% were born overseas.
-Christianity is the predominant religion in Mambourin, comprising 27.4% of its population.
+Mambourin has a culturally diverse population, with 54.1% speaking a language other than English at home and 52.2% born overseas.
+Christianity is the main religion in Mambourin, comprising 27.4% of its population.
+Hinduism is notably overrepresented in Mambourin, making up 21.5%, compared to the Greater Melbourne average of 4.4%.

 Frequently Asked Questions - Diversity